 person, and includes the basic personal exemption and dividend tax

 calculation of most available deductions and tax credits.
 They

 also show how much you will save from your RRSP contribution.
-The 2014/2015 calculators include the

 Calculate the tradesperson's tools deduction and

 apprentice mechanic's tools deduction, as well as the adjusted cost of

 employee tools, and amount to include in income when tools are sold